stumacwastaken/mini-scan-takehome/README.md

 ## Instructions to run
 This project can be run in two ways.
-Either with the environment running and the `ingester` service running on a local machine, or everything running all at once.
+Either with the environment running and the `ingester` service running on a local machine, or everything running all at once in a demo format.

 To run the project in local mode, run `make dev`.
 From there you can run go run `cmd/ingester/main.go` with the proper environment variables set, or via something like `vscode` with the [launch options set](./.vscode/launch.json) If you want to tear down the dev mode instance, `make down` is a convenience method that can be used.